wulliy/wasteof2-docs/settings.md

 `DELETE /settings/email`

-Sets a recovery email for your account and if you already have one set, changes it instead
+Sets a recovery email for your account.
+If one has already been set, you can change it instead

 `PUT /settings/email`

-Sends a email to reset a user's password
+Sends an email to reset a user's password

 `POST /settings/password-reset`